joaofranciscocp/BRASMOD/README.md

 # BRASMOD

 This repository contains the files and data necessary to run the BRASMOD microsimulation model.
-It follows the EUROMOD folder structure, with the following folders:
+The model folder (BRASMOD_v1.0) follows the EUROMOD folder structure, with the following folders:

 | ***Folder***| ***Description*** |
 |-----|-----|